nauman-ahmad-qureshi/adsManagement/README.md

 >cd projectfolder
 >react-native run-android

+###Setup Paths

+####Image processing path

+/app/components/AddAd/AddAd.js file line no 87 adjust "http://192.168.1.13/RNative/upload.php" to whatever path you are going to have by placing the upload.php file

+####Image listing path

+/app/components/AdsList/AdsList.js file line no 60 adjust "http://192.168.1.13/RNative/imageDir/" accordingly as well for listing ads image

 Note-
 if there is still errors running the app please refer to react native onsite documentation for setting up development environment for the desired platform